SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

   OR
   TS=
   (
-    ("fossil fuel$" OR "coal" OR "oil" OR "natural gas" OR "grey hydrogen" OR "conventional energy") NEAR/15
+    ("fossil fuel$" OR "coal" OR "oil" OR "natural gas" OR "grey hydrogen" OR "conventional energy" OR "petroleum") NEAR/15
         ("phase out" OR "phasing out" OR "energy transition*" OR "energy strateg*" OR "energy management" OR "energy planning" OR "energy policy"